Egypt hails new 'furniture city' but many craftsmen unconvinced

-DAMIETTA, Egypt, Feb 24 (Reuters) - Egypt has built a multi-billion-pound “furniture city” near the mouth of the Nile, a pilot for a series of industry mega-hubs it wants to throw up across the nation, but it could face a struggle to populate it.
+DAMIETTA, Egypt (Reuters) - Egypt has built a multi-billion-pound “furniture city” near the mouth of the Nile, a pilot for a series of industry mega-hubs it wants to throw up across the nation, but it could face a struggle to populate it.

 The sprawling industrial park, inaugurated in December, is 10 km (6 miles) outside the port city of Damietta, long the centre of Egypt’s once-flourishing but now languishing furniture trade.